thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

 ### 3. Adding product to cart

-The main idea of the guide is finally here.
-While the journey to get here was long, routing and event handling will serve as valuable skills that you will frequently utilize as you further develop your eCommerce site.
+Ok, we are finally ready to add products to the cart.
+While the journey to get here was long, routing and event handling will serve as valuable skills that you will frequently utilize as you build your eCommerce site.

-With the given layout for the ProductViewPage, the next step is to have the blue “add to cart” button handle adding the product to the cart.
+With the given layout for the `ProductViewPage`, the next step is to have the blue “add to cart” button handle adding the product to the cart.
 The steps to this will look very similar to what you did early on.
 Attach an on-click event listener on the button.

 ```html
 <!-- ProductView.vue -->